CrowdStrike/container-image-scan/README.md

 low_score = 20
 ```

-The default value to return a non-zero error code for vulnerabilties is one high vulnerabilty.
+The default value to return a non-zero error code for vulnerabilities is one high vulnerabilty.
 This can be overridden by providing the `-s` parameters to the script.

-The example below will accomodate vulnerabilities with a sum of 1500.
+The example below will accommodate vulnerabilities with a sum of 1500.

 ```shell
 $ python cs_scanimage.py --clientid FALCON_CLIENT_ID --repo <repo> --tag <tag> \